 I left the event hot, with a headache, and a very bad attitude.
 The disappointment lasted days.
 I let the lack of sales (money) take over and cloud my vision.
 Not pretty, fluffy white clouds or beautifully ominous storm clouds, but thick frozen fog-type clouds.

 This weekend, I did another event, semi-outdoors, without blaring music and with plenty of opportunities to talk to the customers and the other vendors.
-I woke before the alarm and experienced only a slight delay when Madilynn woke wanting me to “stay here forever.”
+I woke before the alarm and experienced only a slight delay when Madilynn woke up wanting me to “stay here forever.”
 I listened to some Praise and Harmony and as I pulled onto the main street in town, I saw a beautiful rainbow! (“10,000 Reasons” was playing at that moment).
 As I continued the drive, I saw three more!
-None of them were full rainbows, but each had the smaller, lighter reflected rainbow also.
+None of them were full rainbows, but each had a smaller, lighter-reflected rainbow also.
 I marveled at how we are also a faded reflection of our Creator.
 I watched the rainbows fade.
 I basked in the knowledge that though the appearance of the rainbow may fade, the promises of the Lord never do.

 Somewhere in the course of the day, I realized that is the real reason I walked away from the last event so depleted.
 Connection is much more difficult if you have to yell at your customers about your product.
 Communication at that level of distraction is so much more challenging.
 I listened to the vendor next to me as she shared some of her story, her present struggles, and the past she’s overcome.
 I had the ability to connect with each customer, whether they purchased from me or not.